darraghdog/cervical/README.md

 # Cervical Cancer Detection (@Kaggle @Intel)

+Models include resnet50, vgg16 along with dhash of images.

 ### Steps to reproduce

 Unzip folder in main directory `kaggle_cervical-master.zip` and run as per readme instructions to get the `parse_predictions_file/bebhionn_submission.csv` file.
 Place this in the sub/ directory.